Initial Radiation Therapy Certification and Registration

 that there is no such thing as "registry-eligible"

-Radiation Therapy certification candidates must have — within the past three years* — successfully completed a Radiation Therapy educational program
+Radiation Therapy certification and registration candidates must have — within the past three years* — successfully completed a Radiation Therapy educational program

-for certification in Radiation Therapy must have earned an academic degree before becoming
+for certification and registration in Radiation Therapy must have earned an academic degree before becoming

 ARRT recognizes only accreditation agencies that are recognized by CHEA and/or USDE.
 A list of accrediting agencies recognized by ARRT for the academic degree and professional education requirements is available here.